 Your Shipping Invoice Explained

-A: A standard freight invoice includes names of consignor and consignee, date of shipment, origin and destination points, number of packages, and a description of the freight.
-It will also provide details about the goods being shipped, including its common name and what it's made of, its weight and dimensions.
+A standard freight invoice acts as a legal record, including names of consignor and consignee, date of LTL or FTL shipment, origin and destination points, number of packages, and a description of the freight.
+It will also provide details about the goods being shipped, including their common name and what it's made of, their weight and dimensions.

 The description section of your invoice can include other pertinent information, such as specialty features required for the shipment and any assessed fees or surcharges.

 Additionally, the invoice identifies the goods being shipped, the materials it's made of, and the shipment's weight and dimensions.
-Other information can include specialty shipping services, handling fees and other surcharges.
+Other information found in this type of parcel document includes specialty shipping services, handling fees and other surcharges.

 A multi-lot shipment is one that contains multiple boxes bound for the same address.
 A business can save on parcel shipping costs by consolidating individual packages headed to the same location.

 Now that you have a better understanding of how to read your invoice, use what you've learned to build a better shipping strategy.
-But that can be easier said than done — especially when you're working with several carriers.
+But that can be easier said than done — especially when you're working with several carriers and multiple parcel and freight documents.
 Each carrier's invoice comes on different dates with different billing cycles and different formats.
-Making comparisons can be like trying to complete a jigsaw puzzle with missing pieces.
+Making comparisons between shipping documents can be like trying to complete a jigsaw puzzle with missing pieces.

 When you work with a third-party logistics (3PL) company, the puzzle is already put together.
 You get one consolidated invoice of all your carriers, making for easy comparisons.

 At Worldwide Express, we take it even further.
-Your shipping expert will show you how to leverage the information in your invoice to your advantage and help you create a shipping strategy that's more effective for your bottom line.
+Your shipping expert will show you how to leverage the information in your invoice, perhaps by conducting a freight audit, to your advantage and help you create a shipping strategy that's more effective for your bottom line.